-The list of fundamental rights and freedoms protected by the GDPR is not defined.
-Certainly, one can refer to the Charter of Fundamental Rights of the European Union (“the Charter”).
-The Charter, which is EU primary law, provides for “the right to the protection of personal data” of a natural person under Article 8(1).
-Some requirements to the processing of data follow from Article 8(2) of the Charter, which explicitly mentions the principles of fairness and purpose limitation, as well as lawfulness.
-Another essential reference seems to be Article 7 of the Charter, which concerns the right to respect for “private and family life” and “communications”.
+Article 8(1) CFR provides for “the right to the protection of personal data” of a natural person.
+Some requirements to the processing of data follow from Article 8(2) CFR, which explicitly mentions the principles of fairness and purpose limitation, as well as lawfulness.

-However, the fundamental rights and freedoms enshrined in Articles 7 and 8 of the Charter do not appear to be the only interests protected by the GDPR.
+However, the fundamental rights and freedoms enshrined in Articles 7 and 8 of the CFR do not appear to be the only interests protected by the GDPR.
 Indeed, processing operations are able to impact other fundamental rights such as personality rights, freedom of expression, freedom of information, freedom of communication, the right of assembly, freedom of religion and other anti-discrimination rights.
 The fundamental rights to privacy, personality and data protection are a backbone of a free society.
 There can be no freedom where the individual is not in control of their data, feels observed, tracked or continuously assessed.
 Indeed, Recital 4 clearly states that “The processing of personal data should be designed to serve mankind”, not the opposite.

 Example: A person may be only really free to vote, if the secrecy of the ballot is ensured.
 If a person has to fear that her political believes get known to her employer, spouse or friends, she may not actually vote for her real convictions.